floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 Care must be taken when designing the distributed application to ensure that the transactional context of a request is not spread across multiple modules or services, as this can lead to performance issues.

 Additionally, a microservices architecture is truly distributed in that every service is bundled with its own external dependencies, such as databases and caches.
-This allows for better performance, as the dependencies can be scaled alongside the services.
+This allows for better performance, as the dependencies can be scaled alongside the services @kodja_2023.

 ==== Fault tolerance

 The impact of a failure in a monolith application is greater than in modular architectures, as the entire application is affected.
 The risk of a system failure can be mitigated by replicating the application, but this comes with a significant cost.
-Distributed architectures are more tolerant to individual failures, as the failure of one module or service does not affect the entire application, and can be resolved quicker.
+Distributed architectures are more tolerant to individual failures, as the failure of one module or service does not affect the entire application, and can be resolved quicker @grzybek_2019_primer.
 Communication between modules or services is done over a network, where failures and delays are expected.
 Hence, distributed architectures are designed to be fault-tolerant, and can handle failures more gracefully than monolith applications.